rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

 Backup method: Cloud Backup
 '''''''''''''''''''''''''''
-Cloud Backup is a file-based backup application that lets you choose which files and folders to backup from your Cloud Server.
-If you have created a backup copy of your data, you can choose to restore all your folders and files from the backup, or you can restore individual files or folders from a given date, or restore to an entirely different Cloud Server.
+Cloud Backup is a file-based backup application that lets you choose which files and folders to backup from your server.
+If you have created a backup copy of your data, you can choose to restore all your folders and files from the backup, or you can restore individual files or folders from a given date, or restore to an entirely different server.
 For more about Cloud Backup, begin at `Rackspace Cloud Backup - Overview <http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-overview>`__.

 Backup method: Cloud Block Storage
 ''''''''''''''''''''''''''''''''''
-You can use Cloud Block Storage to create and manage disk images that are portable among your Cloud Servers.
-Cloud Block storage is part of our core infrastructure; learn more about it at :ref:`cloud-block-storage-product-concepts`.
+You can use Cloud Block Storage to create and manage disk images that are portable among your cloud servers.
+Cloud Block Storage is part of our core infrastructure; learn more about it at :ref:`cloud-block-storage-product-concepts`.

-Backup methods: custom
+Backup methods: Custom
 ''''''''''''''''''''''
 You can establish a custom backup process using a utility such as `rsync <https://rsync.samba.org/>`__, an open-source utility that